gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - <details><summary>By downgrading a warped fungus on a stick from the previous version, negative durability warped fungus on a stick can be created.
 This works by taking at least two warped fungi on a stick in the previous version, and getting the durability lower than roughly 70 at least.
 The lower the durability, the easier to combine.
 Once these low durability warped fungi on a stick are obtained, they can be downgraded to this version and combined in a crafting table.
 This will make the warped fungus on a stick receive a lower durability, and can consistently be combined to as low as roughly -2 billion durability.
 Anything lower than roughly -125 durability will remain negative when updated.
 (20w14a - 20w13b) </summary> 20w14a, 20w13b </details>

 **20w15a**
-- Piglins now avoid soul campfires, however baby piglins can still pick up soul campfires.
+- <details><summary>Piglins now avoid soul campfires, however baby piglins can still pick up soul campfires.
 These baby piglins holding soul campfires will not be obtainable in future versions.
+(20w15a - 20w17a) </summary> 20w15a, 20w16a, 20w17a </details>

 **20w16a**
-- Currently specific bastion structures generate with a single barrier block.
+- <details><summary>Currently specific bastion structures generate with a single barrier block.
 Barrier blocks are normally not obtainable.
+(20w16a) </summary> 20w16a </details>
-- Piglins and hoglins that generate in bastions have a speed level much higher than normally obtainable
+- <details><summary>Piglins and hoglins that generate in bastions have a speed level much higher than normally obtainable (20w16a - 20w17a) </summary> 20w16a, 20w17a </details>

-**20w17a**
-- Piglins that are holding a crossbow will drop their crossbow to pick up golden items.
-Normally a piglin needs to be holding a weapon, thus allowing for discontinued piglin variants.

 **20w21a**
 - Currently, piglins can ride any mob that is inside a boat.
 This therefore allows for many variants of normally unobtainable piglin jockeys.
 Having a piglin ride one of these mobs in the overworld or end and storing them in unloaded chunks until later can allow for zombified piglins riding many mobs in the future.